stylus/stylus/docs/executable.md

 ## Stylus Executable

-Stylus ships with the `stylus` executable for converting stylus to css.
+Stylus ships with the `stylus` executable for converting Stylus to CSS.

       Usage: stylus [options] [command] [< in [> out]] [file|dir ...]